Sinf-e-Aahan: Episodes 11 – 15

 As each of the LCs write to their parents and family members, we – the viewers get a good insight to how good or otherwise their communication is with their families.
 For example, Mahjabeen who perhaps was writing to her parents for the first time, made not only her parents cry but also the viewers about how life - as she knew it - has turned on its head as she learned for the first time perhaps – what it means to be a complete Pakistani with purpose in life.
-By now the rest of the platoon have been able to understand that there is a strong sense of bad blood between Rabia & Mahjabeen, and they all in their own way try to ease the tension between the two.
-Meanwhile, Kiran’s friend discusses with her husband possible reasons for the change in Kiran’s manner after the death of her first husband Taimur.
+By now the rest of the platoon have been able to understand that there is a strong sense of bad blood between Rabia and Mahjabeen, and they all in their own way try to ease the tension between the two.
+Meanwhile, Kiran's friend discusses with her husband possible reasons for the change in Kiran's manner after the death of her first husband Taimur.
 Shaista Khanzada, the second LC, writes to her grandma about her experiences and how she has become the disciplined young woman her grandma and parents wanted her to be.
-As the girls platoon change roommates, Nathmy moves in with Rabia who figures out that Nathmy can not only understand Urdu but can speak Urdu to considerable proficiency (because Nathmy’s father served with the Pakistan Army and in turn taught her and her mother).
+As the girls platoon change roommates, Nathmy moves in with Rabia who figures out that Nathmy can not only understand Urdu but can speak Urdu to considerable proficiency (because Nathmy's father served with the Pakistan Army and in turn taught her and her mother).
 The other LCs now are at ease in communicating with Nathmy in Urdu.
 As Rabia writes home to her brother, she shares the fact that no matter how strong she ever becomes after being trained by PMA, she will always remain his baby sister who is afraid of mice, and gets upset about the fact that the ladies may only get to serve Pak Army in support services – not in the front line combat zones or on the battlefield.